multiparty/jiff/tutorials/2-innerprod.md

 ## Under the hood: optimizing for MPC
 Our computation works great with fixed point data, but maybe it's running a litle slower than we'd like.
 By optimizing the MPC operations, we can reduce the total amount of work being performed.

-For example, the inner product requires many multiplications of floating point numbers.
+For example, the inner product requires many multiplications of fixed point numbers.
 In JIFF, to multiply two fixed point numbers `a` and `b`, we multiply them normally, then divide by the total magnitude `m`.

 1. `result` = `a` * `b`
 2. `result` = `result` / `m`